dlip/zmk-taipo/README.md

 This configuration has some modifications from the original layout:

+- Uses extra keybindings which use both thumb keys together
 - Fn layer key switched to 'insert'
 - Adds Caps to '?'
-- Uses extra keybindings which use both thumb keys together.
+- Adds alternate mappings for ''' and ';' since my ring and pinkie fingers don't get along

 ```
 Input Output Inner Outer Both